SurveyCompo/surveycompo-doc/docs/tutorial-part1.md

 We're close to finalizing the survey's look and feel.
 However, there's one last step to make the survey functional.
 When we collect survey responses, SurveyCompo reports respondents' inputs and selections for each survey input.
 For instance, if a respondent enters '18' for the age input, we expect to collect data like "input: 'age', value: 18".
 Hence, it's important to assign identifiers to each input in the survey.

 These identifiers are useful for referencing inputs in conditional logic, validation rules, and piping.
-We've already added the `id` attribute to the 'Age' input on the survey's first page for implementing the 'disqualifying' logic.
+We've already added the `id` key to the 'Age' input on the survey's first page for implementing the 'disqualifying' logic.
 The input's `id` will also be reported along with its values upon survey completion.
 Without this identifier, it would be challenging to determine which input the value corresponds to.

 ``` json linenums="1" hl_lines="13"